Order and Family:

 Vespidae, Vespid Wasps

 1/2-1″ (13-25 mm).
 Slender, hornetlike.
 Short 1-segmented “waist” (pedicel) between thorax and abdomen.
-Upper portion of head pointed, never notched, as in hornets and yellow jackets.
-Head and body mostly reddish brown to black with yellow rings and reddish areas on abdomen.
-Male’s face pale, with antennae tips hooked; female has brown face.
-Wings amber to reddish brown.
+The upper portion of the head pointed, never notched, as in hornets and yellow jackets.
+Head and body mostly reddish-brown to black with yellow rings and reddish areas on the abdomen.
+Male’s face pale, with antennae tips hooked; the female has a brown face.
+Wings amber to reddish-brown.

 Adult drinks nectar and juices from crushed and rotting fruits.
 Larva feeds on insects pre-chewed by adults.

 In spring several females work together to construct uncovered paperlike, a hanging nest of wood pulp and saliva.
 One female becomes the dominant queen.
 1st few generations in summer are all females, cared for as larvae by unmated female workers.
 Unfertilized eggs produce fertile males.
 Only mated young queens overwinter under leaf litter and in stone walls.
 Old queens, workers, and larvae die.

 Meadows, fields, and gardens on flowers, and near buildings.

 Paper Wasps are much more tolerant of people and minor disturbances than are hornets and yellow jackets.
 The Golden Paper Wasp (P. fuscatus), 5/8-7/8″ (15-21 mm), is dark reddish-brown and yellow with its first abdominal segment banded yellow.
 It is common from British Columbia to the Canadian Maritime Provinces, south to West Virginia.
 The Southwestern Texas Paper Wasp (P. apachus), 1/2-5/8″ (13-15 mm), is reddish-brown with yellow markings.
 It occurs in Texas, New Mexico, southern California, and Mexico.